Migrate from SAP BO to Power BI, Automatically, Fixed price!

 {openAudit} can potentially "move" complex queries into tables and views of the source database or into Power BI dashboards, in simple SQL and partially in SQL / DAX & PowerQuery.

-These complex queries will thus potentially only be played once to reduce costs, facilitate maintenance and speed up consultations.
+These complex queries will therefore potentially only be performed once to reduce costs, facilitate maintenance and speed up consultations.

 6.